Skip to content

 • Do not allow the person to deny symptoms or talk you out of calling for help.

-• Do not give them anything by mouth unless it is their own prescribed heart medication.
+• Do not give them anything by mouth unless it is aspirin or their own prescribed heart medication.

 There are several ways you can prevent heart attacks:

-• Eating a healthy blend of fruits and vegetables
+• Eat a healthy blend of fruits and vegetables.

 • Don't smoke.
 If you smoke, your chances of heart-related illnesses increase.